 - Teachers with Advanced Degrees – Masters or Doctorates: 87%

-Trinity students come from 50 different suburbs as well as the city of Chicago and 158 different grade schools.
+Trinity students come from 45 zip codes and 144 different grade schools.